TensorGo-Repo/TensorGo-Repo/README.md

 - Research, education, and experimentation
 - Custom AI deployments for regulated industries

----

 ## Contact & Access

 For enterprise API access, partnerships, or custom solutions:

 **openweights@tensorgo.com**

----

-## License & Usage

-Usage terms, licensing details, and deployment guidelines will be shared during access confirmation.
-All users are expected to follow responsible AI practices.

 ---